|

 "Legends of the Midwest" newsletter have decided to make it our

-quest to locate the one man who could shed light on the Hot Mont
+quest to find the one man who can shed light on the Hot Mont

 mystery.
 Rumors abound regarding Illustrious's present locale.
 Since